Dr. Brent Hendrixson

 As human populations continue to grow without limits, our planet's most precious resource - biological diversity - is disappearing at an unprecedented rate.
 The consequences of this human-induced mass extinction are not yet well understood, but most scientists agree that the results will be devastating.
 Continued loss of biodiversity cannot be sustained indefinitely - that is, of course, unless humanity braces itself to experience the same fate.
 However, before we can begin to comprehend the consequences of extinction or devise conservation strategies, we must know what organisms exist in the biosphere.
 Many exciting species remain unclassified and millions more await discovery!
 At its core, my research program aims to identify genetic and species-level diversity in spiders, but ultimately seeks to address broader-scale questions with regards to their evolution, biogeography, and conservation.
 Students in my laboratory have unique opportunities to synthesize data collected through two seemingly dissimilar areas of biology (field-based and molecular lab-based) to tackle difficult questions that likely cannot be answered by either discipline in itself.

 I am presently working on the tarantula genus Aphonopelma.
-Most species are inadequately defined and a substantial number of undocumented species (i.e., a species that has not been formerly named) exist, necessitating this research.
+Most species are inadequately defined and a substantial number of undocumented species (i.e., a species that has not been formally named) exist, necessitating this research.
 A handful of students have traveled with me to California, Nevada, Utah, Arizona, New Mexico, Colorado, Kansas, Oklahoma, and Texas to assist collecting tarantulas so we can better assess the diversity of these spiders in the United States.
 A few novel spiders were discovered during the course of these field expeditions and future collecting trips into mainland Mexico and Costa Rica will surely uncover many more.
 In the molecular laboratory, students have learned how to extract DNA from spider tissues, perform PCR (polymerase chain reaction) to amplify genes of interest, and set-up DNA sequencing reactions.
 In the future, students will become familiar with phylogenetic and GIS (geographic information system) analyses.
 Generous financial support for my research program has been provided by the National Science Foundation and American Tarantula Society.

 Dr. Sarah Lea Anglin